 - Tour the Ryman Auditorium, one of the country’s most famous music venues.
-The Ryman Auditorium was home to the Grand Ole Opry until the mid 1970s.
+The Ryman Auditorium was home to the Grand Ole Opry until the mid-1970s.
 You can tour this historical music venue and learn all about the greats who have performed here over the years.
 Try a self-guided tour like this one here.

-- Experience Nashville’s excellent night life.
+- Experience Nashville’s excellent nightlife.
 Nashville is known for its incredible nightlife.
 Areas like Broadway, Downtown, and 12th South are full of bars that make it super easy to go bar hopping and have a great time.

-- Listen to up and coming songwriters at the Bluebird Cafe.
+- Listen to up-and-coming songwriters at the Bluebird Cafe.
 Bluebird Cafe became famous after Taylor Swift was discovered there.
 It’s a super unassuming place you can go to have a few drinks and appetizers while listening to the incredible songwriters performing.

 - Sail down the Cumberland River on the General Jackson Showboat.
 The General Jackson Showboat takes you down the Cumberland River on one of the largest showboats ever built.
-You’ll eat a delicious southern meal while being entertained with music, comedy, and dancers.
+You’ll eat a delicious southern meal while being entertained by music, comedy, and dancers.
 You can book tickets for a lunch or dinner show here.